English

 Synthetic phonics is a method of teaching reading which first teaches the letter sounds and then builds up to blending these sounds together to achieve full pronunciation of whole words.

 Synthetic phonics teaches the phonemes (sounds) associated with the graphemes (letters).
-We use the Letters and Sounds Six Phase Programme which introduces the sounds associated with the letters at the rate of about one sound per day.
+We use Twinkl Phonics.

 https://www.twinkl.co.uk/